(credit: Angela Weiss/Getty Images)

 (310) 458-4904

 This gorgeous spread just steps from the Pacific Ocean is where Old Hollywood meets the beach.
-The recently renovated Annenberg Community Beach House, located on the former estate of silent film star Marion Davies, boasts a heated-to-bathwater-temps pool – yes, the very same that Ms. Davies and presumably her companion, Citizen Kane, er, William Randolph Hearst, enjoyed back in the day – a new beach house open to the public, an adjacent play area for the kiddos and Davies’ neighboring guest house, which is free and open for tours.
-While tickets range from $4-$10 per person, Dollar Splash Mondays invite visitors to pay – you guessed it – $1 each.
+The Annenberg Community Beach House, which was renovated a few years back is located on the former estate of silent film star Marion Davies.
+The pool boasts a heated-to-bathwater-temps pool, a new beach house open to the public, an adjacent play area for the kiddos and Davies' neighboring guest house, and more.
+While tickets range from $4 to $10 per person, Dollar Splash Mondays (except holidays) invite visitors to pay – you guessed it – $1 each.

 Stoner Park Pool